mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `—` <br/>
 **Context:** server, location

 Sets a string to replace in the response and a replacement string.
-No change to the public version.
+There is no change to the public version.
 Note that when the response is compressed, the search and replace may not work as desired.
-You can use the [`origin_set_header`](#origin_set_header) directive as follows to clear the `Accept-Encoding` field to ask for uncompressed response from the origin and parent server:
+You can use the [`origin_set_header`](#origin_set_header) directive as follows to clear the `Accept-Encoding` field to ask for an uncompressed response from the origin and parent server:
 ```nginx
   # clear the Accept-Encoding field in the request header to parent and origin
   origin_set_header accept-encoding '' flag=any;